 weVENTURE WBC has compiled a directory of Women-Owned Businesses in Brevard, Indian River and St. Lucie Counties to help consumers find and support local entrepreneurs.
 It is free to use and to have your business listed -

 The U.S. Small Business Adminstration is offering low-interest federal disaster loans for working capital to Florida small businesses suffering substantial economic injury as a result of the coronavirus.
-Applicants may apply online, receive additional disaster assistance and download applications at https://sba.gov/funding-programs/disaster-assistance.
+Applicants may apply online, receive additional disaster assistance and download applications.

-Also, the Association of Women's Business Centers has partnered with America’s SBDC to launch a consolidation of federal resources related to COVID at www.covid-sb.org
+Also, the Association of Women's Business Centers has partnered with America’s SBDC to launch a consolidation of federal resources related to COVID.

 The initial program was signed into law on March 28 and was rolled out beginning April 3.
-On June 5th Congress passed and the President signed reforms to the terms of the PPP lending progam, extending the covered period for loan forgiveness from eight weeks after the date of loan disbursement to 24 weeks after the date of loan disbursement, as well as lowering the percent of a borrower's loan proceeeds that must be used for payroll costs from 75 percent to 60 percent.
+On June 5, Congress passed and the President signed reforms to the terms of the PPP Lending Progam, extending the covered period for loan forgiveness from eight weeks after the date of loan disbursement, to 24 weeks after the date of loan disbursement, as well as lowering the percent of a borrower's loan proceeeds that must be used for payroll costs from 75 percent to 60 percent.

 The application deadline for that second round PPP ended August 8th, but with the newest relief package passed in December of 2020, this program will again be available in 2021.
 See below for most recent updates as information is released.